 Brick walls add texture and interest to a garden, providing leafy plants an excellent backdrop and protection from the elements.
 However, gardening against a brick wall also presents challenges.
 If you are ready to try a brick wall garden, go for it.
 But it pays to learn about the joys and issues with landscaping against brick walls before you begin.

 Landscaping Against Brick Walls

 Before you start gardening against a brick wall, you’ll need to check out the soil.
-Take samples and determine the acidity level, nutritional content and composition of the soil.
+Take samples and determine the acidity level, nutritional content, and composition of the soil.
 Remember that many ornamental plants will not be able to thrive in compacted or clay soil.

-A challenge when you plant around brick house foundations is the fact that stone or cement can leach limestone and calcium into the surrounding soil, raising the soil pH.
+A challenge when you plant around brick-house foundations is that stone or cement can leach limestone and calcium into the surrounding soil, raising the soil pH.
 The pH test results can make a big difference in your decision about what to plant near brick.

 Plants for Brick Homes

 So your first task in choosing plants for brick homes is eliminating those that prefer a low soil pH.
 Acid-loving garden plants include garden favorites like:

 After that, make a list of what to plant near brick.
 Since brick holds heat and warms the soil near it, you’ll want to select plants for brick homes that are heat tolerant.
 Heat tends to dry out the soil quickly, too.
 When you are selecting what to plant near brick, opt for drought-tolerant shrubs and be sure to irrigate and mulch, as well.

 Consider color, too.
 Bricks are not all brick-red, but can come in many hues and tones.
 Select plants that are attractive and dramatic against the wall shade.